Dam Effects on Rivers

 Over the past 100 years, the United States has led the world in dam building – blocking and and harnessing rivers for a variety of purposes, including hydropower, irrigation, flood control, and water storage.

-The US Army Corps of Engineers has catalogued approximately 75,000 dams greater than 6 feet along the waterways of the United States – and at least tens of thousands of smaller dams pepper our rivers and streams.
+The US Army Corps of Engineers has catalogued at least 80,000 dams greater than 6 feet along the waterways of the United States – and at least tens of thousands of smaller dams pepper our rivers and streams.
 Secretary of the Interior Bruce Babbitt recently observed that, “on average, we have constructed one dam every day since the signing of the Declaration of Independence.”

 While dams can benefit society, they also cause considerable harm to rivers.
 Dams have depleted fisheries, degraded river ecosystems, and diminished recreational opportunities on nearly all of the nation’s rivers.
 Today, many dams are old, unsafe or no longer serve their intended purposes.

 For many of these dams where the negative impacts of the dam on the river and riverside communities outweigh the benefits of the dam, dam removal may be a reasonable approach to restore healthy rivers and riverside communities.
 Most of the nation’s 80,000 large dams, however, are not likely candidates for removal, but this does not mean that our nation’s rivers are destined to be as heavily impacted by these dams as they are today.
 Most dams across the country could be operated in a fashion that reduces their current impacts on the river.

 1. Dams reduce river levels

 By diverting water for power, dams remove water needed for healthy in-stream ecosystems.
 Stretches below dams are often completely de-watered.

 2. Dams block rivers